sillygoose/fordconnect-python/README.md

 # fordconnect
 Application to play around with the FordPass Connect API.
 Besides display the vehicle state, an option to send the SOC to ABRP is available.

+The FordPass Connect API is very limited, an update is sent when the car is turned on, then about a minute later, and then when the car is turned off.
+You can get more updates when events happen like a TPMS warning but the easiest to trigger is removing the seat belt.Frankly there needs to be a easier, lightweight way for vehicle data to be accessed along with more useful datapoints.

 ## Installation
 Python 3.8 or better is required, you can then install the Python requirements for this application:
 ```